-When it comes to freedom in a relationship, a lot of times we equate it to intangibles like thoughts, feelings, desires and so on.
+When it comes to freedom in a relationship, a lot of times we equate it to intangibles like thoughts, feelings, desires, and so on.
 But financial freedom is extremely important to feel truly at peace and liberated in a relationship.

 In traditional cultures, women rarely have a say when it comes to managing money in a household.
-However, it’s crucial to recognize that the freedom to handle finances the way you want and have your own financial dealings independent of your partner are all important aspects of freedom in a relationship.
+However, it’s crucial to recognize that the freedom to handle finances the way you want and have your own financial dealings independent of your partner are important aspects of freedom in a relationship.

 10. Freedom to walk out

 Perhaps this is the most important freedom.
-You and your partner should have the choice to walk out and end a relationship or marriage if it is not working out.
+You and your partner should have the choice to walk out and end the relationship or marriage if it is not working out.
 Of course, it’s never going to be easy and separation comes with its challenges.

 However, nothing can be worse than the feeling of being trapped in an unhappy, meaningless relationship.
-A bond between two individuals need not be forever even if you want it to be.
+A bond between two individuals need not be forever, even if you want it to be.
 Life has its way of dashing your hopes but it does not mean that you need to suffer because of it.